-- The candidate has been awarded a grade 3 or more in at least two of the DP courses. - Completion of the BTEC program; all nine units have a Pass or higher (Merit or Distinction). - All requirements for personal and professional skills, service learning and language development have been met. - The Reflective project has been awarded a grade D or higher.
+- The candidate has been awarded a grade 3 or more in at least two of the DP courses. - Completion of the BTEC program; all nine units have a Pass or higher (Merit or Distinction). - All requirements for the Core components: personal and professional skills, service learning and language development have been met. - The Reflective project (core component) has been awarded a grade D or higher.